Ecwid/ecwid-api-docs/includes/_customize_storefront.md

 #### How to load custom JavaScript anytime storefront is loaded

-Ecwid will load a JS file if your app is installed there, and it has the `customize_storefront` permissions, and the URL to your files are set by Ecwid team.
+Ecwid can load and execute a JS file from your server when store loads on page automatically.

 Requirements: